xinjuezou-whi/whi_rviz_plugins/README.md

 > Remember to switch the mode from "Move Camera" to "Interact" to grand the accessibility of waypoint marker

-3. Click "Execute" to start the multiple goal's navigation
+3. Click "Execute" to start the multiple-goal's navigation

 ![waypoints_execute](https://user-images.githubusercontent.com/72239958/198869441-af36d932-8744-413e-907e-957bf3ac91ec.gif)

 ### Marker Height property

 Since the view orientation is top-down in navigation, multiple info are projected on map and overlay each other.
-If the interactive marker is happen to be overlaid by other info, it could not be accessed by user.
-Therefore the property marker height is introduced to make sure it is on top of other info, so to be accessible.
+If the interactive marker happens to be overlaid by other info, it cannot be accessed by the user.
+Therefore, the property marker height is introduced to ensure it is on top of other info to be accessible.

 It is suggested to set its height over the max of your robot, the default is 1 meter

 ### Point/Stop Span params

 These two params on Navi_waypoints panel are used to set the duration between two adjacent goals.
-If the execution is set as loop mode, the stop span stands for the duration between the last goal and the first goal.
+If the execution is set as loop mode, the stop span stands for the duration between the last and first goal.

 The duration is measured as time, so these two's units are second.
 Both are within range -10800 to 10800.
-Negative duration means there is no stop between goals, and the current goal will be preempted x seconds ahead its arrival by the next goal.
+Negative duration means there is no stop between goals, and the current goal will be preempted x seconds ahead of its arrival by the next goal.
 The positive means the stop duration between goals.

 ### Save and Load